Best accommodation in Scotland - all you need to know

 Book your individual trip, stress-free with local travel experts

-In common with the rest of Britain, accommodation in Scotland is expensive.
+In common with the rest of Britain, accommodation in Scotland is usually expensive.
 Budget travellers are well catered for with numerous hostels and those with money to spend will relish the more expensive country-house hotels.
 In the middle ground, however, the standard of many B&Bs, guesthouses and hotels can be disappointing.
 Welcoming, comfortable, well-run places do, of course, exist in all parts of the country.

 VisitScotland, the country’s tourist board, operates a system for grading accommodation, which is updated annually.
 However, not every establishment participates, and you shouldn’t assume that a particular B&B is no good simply because it’s not on VisitScotland’s lists.
 The tourist board uses star awards, from one to five, which are supposed to reflect the quality of welcome, service and hospitality – though it’s pretty clear that places without en-suite toilets, a TV in every room, matching fabrics or packets of shortbread on the sideboard are likely to be marked down.